Revamped backcourt helps No. 23 Purdue get past Green Bay

 Green Bay: The Phoenix shot 36.5% from the field and went 8 of 21 on 3s after scoring 81.3 points per game last season. … Green Bay has lost 11 straight against Big Ten teams. … Darner’s streak of alternating losses and wins through his first five season-openers continued.
 He’s now 2-3 on opening night. … Purdue had a 44-16 scoring advantage in the paint.

-Purdue: Coach Matt Painter improved to 14-1 in season openers at Purdue. ...
-The Boilermakers have won 16 in arrow against Horizon League foes. ...
-Matt Haarms had 16 points and seven rebounds. ...
-Proctor was 11 of 17 from the field. ...
-Hunter added four rebounds and six assists, while Aaron Wheeler finished with 10 points and nine rebounds.
+Purdue: Painter improved to 14-1 in season openers at Purdue. … The Boilermakers have won 16 in a row against Horizon League foes, 18 in a row at Mackey Arena and 20 consecutive home games against non-conference foes. … Matt Haarms had 16 points and seven rebounds. … Aaron Wheeler finished with 10 points and nine rebounds. … Painter said he plans to redshirt freshmen Mason Gillis and Brandon Newman.

 UP NEXT